-- Post signs at the entrance instructing visitors to use hand sanitize and or wash their hands before and after visiting. - When possible, screen visitors in advance and upon arrival for fever or signs of an acute respiratory illness. - Inform potential visitors that symptomatic persons will not be allowed to enter. - We encourage all staff to use their usual communication channels to inform potential visitors of these rules before they travel to the site.
+- Post signs at the entrance instructing all persons to wash or sanitize hands. - Screen staff, residents and visitors upon arrival for fever or signs of an acute respiratory illness. - Inform non-essential visitors and symptomatic persons will not be allowed to enter; symptomatic residents will be self-isolated. - We encourage all staff to use their usual communication channels to inform potential visitors of these rules before they travel to the site. - Post signs on universal precautions such as Help Prevent the Spread, Hand Washing and Physical Distancing, in visible places.